What is the mission of the Oval Learn to Skate Program?

 What Figure Skating programs do you have?

-We have Ice Shows, Recreational and Competitive Teams, Synchronized skating clinics and class, Private lessons, and USFS Club membership and Freestyle Ice.
+We have Ice Shows, Recreational and Competitive Classes, Synchronized skating Classes, Private lessons, and USFS Club membership and Freestyle Ice.

 May I practice during Public Skate Sessions?